Transitioning to Lean-Agile practices for building technology-based capabilities is especially challenging in the government context.

 What You Get

 - Preparation and eligibility to take the exam

-- One-year membership to the SAFe Community Platform
+- One-year complimentary membership to the SAFe Studio

-- SAFe 5 Government Practitioner certification upon the passing of the examAttendees must attend both days of the course in order to qualify for the exam.
+- SAFe® Government Practitioner certification upon the passing of the examAttendees must attend both days of the course in order to qualify for the exam.

-Certifications expire one year from the date of certification is earned.
+Certifications require renewal of SAFe® Foundational Membership one year from the certification date.